TaulantSela/elevator-system/README.md

 # Elevator Simulator

-A 7-floor elevator controller simulator built with React.
+An elevator simulator built with React.
 Use it to visualize hall-call priorities, cabin selections, and dynamic door behavior.

 https://elevator-simulator-system.vercel.app/